crf8472/libarcstk/examples/albumcalc/README.md

 # Example application: albumcalc

-This example application demonstrates how libarcs is used to calculate AccurateRip checksums for each track of an album.
+This example application demonstrates how libarcstk is used to calculate AccurateRip checksums for each track of an album.
 The album is provided as a single audio file accompanied by a CUESheet.
 The parsing of the CUESheet is done using libcue, the decoding of the audio samples is done using libsndfile.